 The PDR states, “Use sildenafil cautiously in patients with preexisting visual disturbance.
 Post-marketing reports of sudden vision loss have occurred with phosphodiesterase inhibitors.
 Vision loss is attributed to a condition known as non-arteritic anterior ischemic optic neuropathy (NAION), where blood flow is blocked to the optic nerve.
 Patients with a history of NAION are at increased risk for recurrence.
 Only use a PDE5 inhibitor in these individuals if the anticipated benefit outweighs the risk.”
 It is never recommended for patients with known hereditary degenerative retinal disorders, including retinitis pigmentosa.

 There are other situations that would give a healthcare provider pause.
-Some would be if you have lightheadedness, fainting spells, leg cramping when you walk, inability to climb stairs or walk a few blocks without getting short of breath, or if you have allergies to any of the other phosphodiesterases or their components.
-These, and any other symptoms, must be discussed.
+Some examples would be if you have lightheadedness, fainting spells, leg cramping when you walk, inability to climb stairs or walk a few blocks without getting short of breath, or if you have allergies to any of the other phosphodiesterases or their components.
+These, and any other symptoms, must be revealed to your healthcare providers.